GOP struggles to find footing in first Biden impeachment hearing

 Most argued Republicans couldn’t meet the standard for high crimes and misdemeanors required for impeachment, saying they were unable to tie the president to their complaints about his son.

 “I hear a lot about the Biden family.
 This is an impeachment inquiry about President Biden.
-I would try to discern what the allegations are for the president because they are nonexistent at this point,” said Rep. Stephen Lynch (D-Mass.).
+I would try to discern what the allegations are for the president because they are nonexistent at this point,” Rep. Stephen Lynch (D-Mass.) said.

 Michael Gerhardt, a Democratic witness who has addressed Congress multiple times on impeachment, said Republicans’ focus on Hunter Biden would not help make their case.